BeeGroup-cimne/raw_store/README.md

 # STORE RAW
-This application is used to store the raw data to HBase and Druid.
+This application is used to store the raw data to HBase.

-It will accept messages sent to the topic partitions following the pattern `.*.raw_data`
+It will accept messages sent to the topic partitions following the pattern `.*.hbase`

 ### Message Schema